sjswuitchik/duck_comp_gen/04_polytomy_resolution/README.md

 * `subscripts` directory, which contains any scripts used in the main scripts listed above

-The data associated with these analyses are archived in `insert path here`
+The data associated with these analyses are archived in `/n/holylfs05/LABS/informatics/Users/swuitchik/ducks/02_ncbi_analyses/phylogenetics`